-Relevant Standards: Learning Goals: Learning Objectives: from New Jersey and other regions of the United States contributed to the American national heritage.
+Relevant Standards: Learning Goals: Learning Objectives: communities have changed over time, and explain the reasons for changes.
+6.1.4.D.12: Explain how folklore and the actions of famous historical and fictional characters from New Jersey and other regions of the United States contributed to the American national heritage.
 6.1.4.D.13: Describe how culture is expressed through and influenced by the behavior of people.
 6.1.4.D.14: Trace how the American identity evolved over time.
 6.1.4.D.15: Explain how various cultural groups have dealt with the conflict between maintaining traditional beliefs and practices and adopting new beliefs and practices.
 6.1.4.D.16: Describe how stereotyping and prejudice can lead to conflict, using examples from the past and present.
 6.1.4.D.17: Explain the role of historical symbols, monuments, and holidays and how they affect the American identity.
 6.1.4.D.18: Explain how an individual's beliefs, values, and traditions may reflect more than one culture.
 6.1.4.D.19: Explain how experiences and events may be interpreted differently by people with different cultural or individual perspectives.
-6.1.4.D.20: Describe why it is important to understand the perspectives of other cultures in an interconnected world. monuments such as Statue of Liberty, Liberty Bell etc. • Students will be able to identify the importance these symbols play in American history.
-6.3.D.1: Identify actions that are unfair or discriminatory, such as bullying, and propose solutions to address such actions.
+6.1.4.D.20: Describe why it is important to understand the perspectives of other cultures in an interconnected world.
+Students will be able to identify times when people were treated unfairly and ways to change these unfair behaviors.
+Students will be able to analyze the contributions of major figures in American Black History.
+Students will be able to analyze the contributions of major American presidents and inventors.
+6.3.D.1: Identify actions that are unfair or

-Formative Assessments Summative Assessments: Performance Assessments: Major Activities/ Assignments (required):

-Quick Write/Draw Holidays Around the

-KWLA Chart World Project

-Antidotal notes

-Graffiti walls

-Carousel walks,

-Exit cards

-3 minute writing/drawing

-Think-Pair-Share

-Teacher Observation

-Graphic Organizers

-Rubrics

-Student Discussions

-Journal Entries

-Checklist of skill attainment

-Turn and Talk

-Choral Response

-Four Corners
+Relevant Standards: Learning Goals: Learning Objectives: discriminatory, such as bullying, and propose solutions to address such actions.

+Formative Assessments Summative Assessments: Performance Assessments: Major Activities/ Assignments (required): Quick Write/Draw KWLA Chart Antidotal notes Graffiti walls Carousel walks, Exit cards 3 minute writing/drawing Think-Pair-Share Teacher Observation Graphic Organizers Rubrics Graphic Organizers Quizzes Vocabulary Assessments Holidays Around the World Project Writing Activity: Select one Native American contribution and write about why it is still important to people today.
+Performance Assessments: Major Activities/ Assignments (required): Student Discussions Journal Entries Checklist of skill attainment Turn and Talk Choral Response Four Corners